crazii/SBEMU/README.txt

     A higher sample rate won't increase the sound quality; on the contrary it will impose the burden to resample and cause instability.
     But you may try to set it higher if your want, or for music players.

 /FIXTC: Use fixed time constant.
-Default: /FIXTC0 (disabled)
+Default: /FIXTC1 (enabled with threshold 1000)
     Old SB hardware doesn't set sample rate directly, but using a byte of 'time-constant' to calculate sample rate indirectly, when 'time-constant' is used, there's some inevitable PRECISION LOSS: if a game set sample rate to 22050 through time-constant, the real sample rate calculated back from the time constant is not exactly 22050, and SBEMU will try to fix it using